wonsunahn-autograder/CS1632_Fall2019/course-info.md

 ## Programming Language Selection

-For all deliverables, the class will use Ruby 2.5.0 or later with the appropriate frameworks and tools (e.g., git, minitest, katalon, rubocop, reek, rantly) as discussed in class.
+For all deliverables, the class will use Java with the appropriate frameworks (JUnit, Mockito, Selenium).
 Projects written in other languages or using alternative frameworks will not be accepted.

 ## Participating in Class